pretix/pretix-docs/docs/guides/meta/language.md

 #### Passive voice

-Use the active voice wherever possible.
+Use the [active voice](https://en.wikipedia.org/wiki/Active_voice) wherever possible.
-When passing instructions to the reader, use the imperative mood.
+When passing instructions to the reader, use the [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood).
-The passive voice obfuscates who is taking an action.
+The [passive voice](https://en.wikipedia.org/wiki/Passive_voice) obfuscates who is taking an action.

 ```
 The first code snippet should be added into the <head> part of your website.
 ```

-In the above example, it is unclear who is supposed to add the code snippet.
+It is unclear whether the above example is trying to instruct the user to add the code snippet, or if it describes the behavior of the software.
+Thus, the reader has to use context to infer if they need to take action, or if the software takes care of it for them.
 You can remedy this lack of clarity by using the imperative instead:

 ```